Skip to Main Navigation

 In 2020, the COVID-19 pandemic shock hit the economy hard, disrupting international trade and transport, tourism, and urban services activity.
 Fortunately, the agricultural sector, a cornerstone of the economy, remained resilient, helping to limit the contraction in GDP to only 0.3%.
 The pandemic also reversed Kenya’s hard-earned gains in poverty reduction.
 In 2021, the economy staged a strong recovery, growing at 7.5%, although some sectors, such as tourism, remained under pressure.

 Kenya’s economy continues to show considerable resilience in the face of recent shocks, including the lasting economic effects of the COVID-19 pandemic, the global impacts of the war in Ukraine, two consecutive years of droughts, tight monetary policy, and depreciation of the currency.
-Kenya’s real GDP expanded at an estimated 5.4% in 2023 from 4.8 % in 2022.
-The agricultural sector experienced a stronger than expected rebound after two years of drought.

 The onset of the rains led to improved crop yields and livestock health, which supported the resumption of a downward trajectory for poverty rates.
-The poverty rate ($2.15 international poverty rate) is projected to have declined from 35.8% in 2022 to 35.1% in 2023.

-Kenya’s growth is projected to reach 5.2% on average during 2024-2026, mainly driven by the private sector as business confidence strengthens and the public sector continues to scale back.
-Kenya’s growth is also expected to benefit from the implementation of the recently signed trade agreements under the European Union Economic Partnership Agreement, African Continental Free Trade Area.
+The poverty rate ($2.15 international poverty rate) is projected to have declined from 35.8% in 2022 to 34.7% in 2023.
+Kenya’s growth is projected to reach 5.1% on average during 2024-2026, driven by the private sector as business confidence strengthens and the public sector continues to scale back.
+Growth is expected to benefit from the implementation of the recently signed trade agreements under the European Union Economic Partnership Agreement, African Continental Free Trade Area.
+However, economic growth is not sufficiently inclusive, and the link between growth and poverty reduction has been weakening.

 World Bank support to Kenya includes budget support to help close the fiscal financing gap while supporting reforms that help advance the government’s inclusive growth agenda.